SILVERSPASE/ng2-gulp-ngx-translate/README.md

-Angular2 with TypeScript and Gulp
+Angular2 + ngx-translate with Gulp
 =================================

 A basic Angular2 application with Gulp as build system.